MachiBytes/Email-Sender-App/README.md

     ```
 3. Run `main.py` and enjoy!

+###### Update

+-   I have created a data_templates folder for all the CSV files that you will need for each template.
+All necessary fields have already been supplied there.

 ## Side Note

 -   I forgot that you can't use this code because I'm using AWS SES and you're gonna need credentials to connect to AWS so... yeah.
 It works though, on my machine...